 - And families with children.

-These needy people cannot always bear the harsh winter cold and summer heat, or the most harmful of those whose tents were damaged during the winter due to storms and snows.
+These needy people cannot always bear the harsh winter cold and summer heat or the most harmful of those whose tents were damaged during the winter due to storms and snow.

-The Best Area to Build House-Buildings for Refugees
+The Best Area to Build Houses for Refugees

 The best area to build homes for refugees is where the resources and jobs are.
 Refugees must be given the opportunity to live in a safe and stable environment, with access to health care, education, job opportunities, and public services.
 Reconstruction projects should not be based on agricultural lands that can be used.